jampress-io/cms/wp-content/plugins/really-simple-ssl/readme.txt

 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
 * The siteurl and homeurl are changed to https.
 * Your insecure content is fixed by replacing all http:// URL's with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).
+* Cookies set with PHP are set securely, by setting them with the httpOnly flag

 Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/) and [Zip Recipes](https://wordpress.org/plugins/zip-recipes/).